 Seeking asylum is a human right.
 A right that not only saves lives and provides protection from unspeakable violence, but offers those fleeing terrible atrocities a chance to start over.

-But the United States Supreme Court has decided to allow the Trump administration to block those who seek asylum at the U.S. southern border without first applying and being denied in another country.
+Unfortunately, the United States Supreme Court has decided to allow the Trump administration to block those who seek asylum at the U.S. southern border without first applying and being denied in another country.
 This ‘third country’ asylum rule practically bars all asylum seekers from seeking refuge at the U.S.-Mexico border, seriously undermining the United States’ standing as a safe haven.

 PHR’s team of researchers has been on the front lines, documenting the unthinkable violence and persecution these asylum seekers have experienced and ensuring the right to seek asylum is protected in the United States.